bitburner-official/bitburner-src/markdown/bitburner.darknetformulas.getauthenticatetime.md

 </td><td>

-only used for 2G\_cellular model servers.
+_(Optional)_ only used for 2G\_cellular model servers.
 The number of correct characters in the attempted password.
 Optional, defaults to 0

 </td></tr>